List of DC Comics characters: D: Dabney Donovan

-Superman later found that Dabney Donovan had escaped from Project Cadmus custody when he found a Mandragore monster near Transilvane.
-Both of them traveled to Transilvane and learn that it has been divided among the vampires, werewolves, Frankenstein monsters, mummies, zombies, ghouls, and grotesques.
-After Superman destroyed the doomsday device, he cut a deal with Dragorin that involves Dragorin withdrawing the Mandragore from Earth in exchange that Donovan not killing all life on Transilvane.
-Dragorin agreed as Superman returned to Earth and handed Donovan to Cadmus.
+Superman finds that Dabney Donovan had escaped from Project Cadmus custody when he found a Mandragore monster near Transilvane.
+Both of them travel to Transilvane and learn that it has been divided among the different monsters that live there.
+Superman makes a deal with Dragorin to withdraw the Mandragore from Earth in exchange for Donovan sparing Transilvane's residents.
+Dragorin agrees as Superman returns to Earth and hands over Donovan to Cadmus custody.